-Sixteen licensed full-power television stations and three low-power digital stations could have their offair reception disrupted in and around the Facility.
+Eighteen licensed full-power television stations and nine low-power digital stations could have their off-air reception disrupted in and around the Facility.
 This disruption would primarily occur in locations within 10 kilometers of the Facility that do not have a clear line-of-sight to the television station antennae but do have clear line-of-sight to a wind turbine located between the television station antennae and the television receiving the signal (Appendix 20-B).
-Two of the licensed stations identified as potentially having their service disrupted (WNYI, and WDSS-LD) are located within 10 kilometers of proposed wind turbines.
+None of the 18 full-power stations or nine low-power digital stations that were identified as potentially having their service disrupted are located within 10 kilometers of proposed wind turbines.
 A discussion of potential mitigation measures to address disruptions in broadcast of off-air television signals is included at Exhibit 20(g).